Safe payments

 1. Vary the surface (and shoes!)

 The body needs to be challenged to develop.
-You need variety to avoid monotonous training and movements.
-Running on different surfaces (asphalt, hills, running track, terrain) activates and strengthens more muscles and joints.
-This in turn reduces the risk of injury because a larger number of body parts are activated.
-It is also a good idea to change shoes occasionally to vary your stride.
+It would be best to have a variety to avoid monotonous training and movements.
+Running on different surfaces (asphalt, hills, running track, terrain) activates and strengthens muscles and joints.
+This, in turn, reduces the risk of injury because a more significant number of body parts are activated.
+Changing shoes occasionally to vary your stride is also a good idea.

 2. Warm up properly